Bettensor/bettensor/README.md

 - Losses don't count against the earnings balance.
 Only wins affect it.
 - Validators score miners on a rolling 2-day period of earnings.
 Reward is linearly proportional to earnings.

 With this design, we heavily incentivize correct predictions.
 Danger of deregistration is high with just one bad day of predictions.
-Potential of earning high rewards is there if you know something other people don't.
+Potential of earning high rewards is there too, if you know something other people don't.

 ## Details for Current Release Version (v0.0.1, Beta)

+>[!CAUTION]
->[!CAUTION]This is a Beta release of BetTensor.
+>This is a Beta release of BetTensor.
 We expect instability and frequent minor updates.
 Please contact us on discord if you have any issues or suggestions.

 - Model-based predictions are not integrated in this version.
 - Currently supported sports: MLB, MLS